ryenus/hsqldb/trunk/readme.txt

 Readme File
-$Date$

 This package contains HyperSQL v.
 1.9.0

 HyperSQL is a relational database engine and a set of tools written in Java.
 HyperSQL is also known as HSQLDB.

-The file "doc/index.html" explains the contents of this distribution and has links to documentation and support resources.
+The file "index.html" explains the contents of this distribution and has links to documentation and support resources.